 The Smart Citizen Kit has been using metal oxide sensors for air quality metrics for a long time, and we thought that it would be interesting to dedicate a section for them!

 In this section, we will compile information available for those using the SCK V2.0 (or before) with the SGX MICS 4514 and the SCK V2.1, with the AMS CCS811.

-Check the links below for more information about the specifics of:
+Check this link for more information about the specifics of the eCO2 - TVOC sensor

 A word about Metal Oxide SensorsLink

 Metal Oxide Sensors measure the resistance (RS) of a sensitive layer after heating it up with a heating element (normally another resistor).
 However, this reading cannot be considered as an absolute measurement of the target pollutant concentration, since the resistance varies from sensor to sensor, and it's affected by several conditions, such as temperature, humidity and other non-target pollutant affectations.
 To mitigate this problem, the output of the sensor is normalized using the baseline resistance (RA): RS is divided by RA.
 This baseline resistance is the resistance that the sensor sees in clean air, and the cleaner the air is, the higher the resistance is.